-In general, diversity is a measure quantifying number of different states in a system.
-In case of ecological communities these states are usually species, but could be also genera, families, OTU’s or functional types.
-Many important ecological theories predict number of species in a community (e.g. island biogeography, species-area relationship, productivity-diversity relationship, metacommunity dynamics etc.).
-Diversity is considered an “emergent property” of a community1), acting at the community level, but not at the level of individual species.
-Diversity is also an important measure used in conservation management, as an indicator of “well-being” of ecological systems.
+In general, diversity is a measure quantifying the number of different states in a system.
+In the case of ecological communities, these states are usually species, but could also be genera, families, OTUs or functional types.
+Many important ecological theories predict the number of species in a community (e.g. island biogeography, species-area relationship, productivity-diversity relationship, metacommunity dynamics etc.).
+Diversity is considered an “emergent property” of a community1), acting at the community level but not at the level of individual species.
+Diversity is also an important measure used in conservation management as an indicator of the “well-being” of ecological systems.

-Diversity has two components: species richness (number of species in a community), and evenness (or shape of species abundance distribution (SAD) – the fact that some species in a community are common (represented by many individuals or high biomass) and others are rare (few individuals or low biomass).
+Diversity has two components: species richness, i.e. the number of species in a community, and evenness (or shape of species abundance distribution, SAD), i.e. the fact that some species in a community are common (represented by many individuals or high biomass) and others are rare (few individuals or low biomass).

 To understand why differences in abundances between species matter for the diversity, let’s take a walk through two forests (example adapted from Gotelli & Chao 2013).
 Both communities have the same species richness of 20 different tree species.
-Note that here, richness refers to number of species in the whole community, and we are surveying the community by sampling limited number of individuals (it is unlikely that we would be able to survey the whole community, i.e. all individuals in it).
+Note that here, richness refers to the number of species in the whole community, and we are surveying the community by sampling a limited number of individuals (it is unlikely that we would be able to survey the whole community, i.e. all individuals in it).
 The first forest (community A) is perfectly even, i.e. each species is represented by the same number of individuals.
-The second forest (community B) is highly uneven, i.e. one species is dominant and the other are rare (in this case, the first species represent 81% of all individuals in the community, and each of 19 other species represent 1% each).
-We take two walks through each forest, and within each walk we inspect 20 trees.
+The second forest (community B) is highly uneven, i.e. one or a few) species are dominant, and the others are rare (in this case, the first species represents 81% of all individuals in the community, and each of 19 other species represents 1% each).
+We take two walks through each forest, and within each walk, we inspect 20 trees.

-As you can see from the figure above, in the even community A we have high probability that each new individual will be a new species, while in the highly uneven community B we keep meeting still the same species, while rarely observing the other.
-In the forest A, during the first walk we observed 15 species, which means that 5 species remain undetected, and during the second walk we observed 13 species (7 undetected).
-In forest B, first walk brings 3 species (17 undetected), and second brings 4 species (16 undetected).
-The feeling of diversity differs – community A feels much more diverse, since we keep meeting different tree species.
-Functionally, community A and community B are also rather different – in community A interacting individuals are likely of different species, so interspecific competition prevails, while in community B interacting individuals are mostly of the same species, so intraspecific competition is more common.
+As you can see from the figure above, in even community A, we have a high probability that each new individual will be a new species, while in the highly uneven community B, we keep meeting still the same species while rarely observing the other.
+In forest A, during the first walk, we observed 15 species, which means that 5 species remain undetected, and during the second walk, we observed 13 species (7 undetected).
+In forest B, the first walk brings 3 species (17 undetected), and the second walk brings 4 species (16 undetected).
+The feeling of diversity differs – community A feels much more diverse since we keep meeting different tree species.
+Functionally, community A and community B are also rather different – in community A, interacting individuals are mostly of different species, so interspecific competition prevails, while in community B, interacting individuals are mostly of the same species, so intraspecific competition is more common.

-Since Earth is finite, each community has theoretically countable number of species and their evenness.
-However, these theoretical numbers are usually not readily available, since we estimate diversity of a community by sampling it, and sampling is always incomplete.
+Since Earth is finite, each community has theoretically a countable number of species and their evenness.
+However, these theoretical numbers are usually not readily available since we estimate the diversity of a community by sampling it, and sampling is always incomplete.
 Diversity estimated from sampled data is dependent on sampling effort, and if diversity (alpha, beta, gamma) should be compared among different communities, the sampling effort should be standardized.
-This can be done using rarefaction curves, which allow for comparison of diversity based on the same number of individuals or the same number of samples.
+This can be done using rarefaction curves, which allow for the comparison of diversity based on the same number of individuals or the same number of samples.
 Eventually, we can go further and standardize our samples on the same community completeness (Chao & Jost 2012).
-Other way is to use some of the diversity estimators to estimate the number of unseen species which have not been detected by sampling, but are expected to be observed if the sampling effort increases.
-Two families of diversity estimators are available, the first based on abundance data (abundance of species in one sample quantified e.g. by number of individuals or amount of biomass) and the second on incidence data (frequency of species presences in the set of samples, where in each sample only species incidence, i.e. presence-absence, is recorded).
+Another way is to use some of the diversity estimators to estimate the number of unseen species which have not been detected by sampling but are expected to be observed if the sampling effort increases.
+Two families of diversity estimators are available, the first based on abundance data (abundance of species in one sample quantified, e.g. by a number of individuals or amount of biomass) and the second on incidence data (frequency of species presence in the set of samples, i.e. in each sample only species incidence, i.e. presence-absence, is recorded).

-There are several concepts which aim to specify different flavors of diversity.
-Perhaps the oldest is the Whittaker's concept of alpha, beta and gamma diversity (Whittaker 1960).
-Here, Whittaker build upon Fisher’s alpha and extended the concept of local species richness (alpha diversity) for regional species richness (gamma diversity) and change in species composition among samples (beta diversity).
-Among complementary approaches is the one introduced by Jurasinsky et al. (2009), identifying inventory diversity (alpha and gamma diversity, differing by scale at which it is applied), and differentiation vs proportional diversity (both being beta diversities – differentiation one calculated by dissimilarity indices or as variation of species composition matrix, while proportional as the ratio between gamma and alpha diversity).
+There are several concepts which aim to specify different flavours of diversity.
+Perhaps the oldest is Whittaker's concept of alpha, beta and gamma diversity (Whittaker 1960).
+Whittaker built upon Fisher’s alpha and extended the concept of local species richness (alpha diversity) for regional species richness (gamma diversity) and change in species composition among samples (beta diversity).
+Among complementary approaches is the one introduced by Jurasinsky et al. (2009), identifying inventory diversity (alpha and gamma diversity, differing by the scale at which it is applied), and differentiation vs proportional diversity (both being beta diversities – differentiation one calculated by dissimilarity indices or as a variation of species composition matrix, while proportional as the ratio between gamma and alpha diversity).